thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 author: thomas_burleson
 related_posts:
   - Angular Animations - Foundation Concepts
+  - Using Zones in Angular for better performance
   - Making your Angular apps fast
   - Testing Angular Directives with Custom Matchers
   - Testing Services with Http in Angular
   - Two-way Data Binding in Angular
-  - Resolving route data in Angular
 related_videos:
   - '175255006'
   - '193524896'